What is a community school?

-- help students develop a love for God and His word.
+- help them develop a love for God and His word.

-- encourage a deep, life-long relationship with God through Jesus Christ.
+- encourage in them a deep, life-long relationship with God through Jesus Christ.

 On Tuesdays and Thursdays, students in Pre-K through eighth grade are taught on campus by their classroom teachers from 9:15am – 3:15pm.
 Every academic teacher has at least a bachelor’s degree in the grade level and subject matter taught.